finos/community/.github/ISSUE_TEMPLATE/Community-Recognition.md

 Let FINOS know who you'd like to recognise in the FINOS Community by providing the following information your GitHub issue.

 - The person or people in the FINOS Community you'd like to recognise
-- The tagged GitHub profiles of the recognised person or people
+- The GitHub profiles of the recognised person or people
 - The FINOS projects, special interest groups, meetups, events ... etc where they contribute to FINOS
 - The reason why they've been recognised